Queen's Road, Hong Kong

-Queen's Road is a collection of roads along the northern coast of Hong Kong Island, in Hong Kong, within the limit of Victoria City.
-It was the first road in Hong Kong, constructed by the British between 1841 and 1843, spanning across Victoria City from Shek Tong Tsui to Wan Chai.
+Queen's Road is a collection of roads along the northern coast of Hong Kong Island within the limits of Victoria City.
+It was the first road to be constructed in the colony.
+Constructed by the British between 1841 and 1843, it spans across Victoria City from Shek Tong Tsui to Wan Chai.

 At various points along the route, Queen's Road marks the original shoreline before land reclamation projects permanently extended land into Victoria Harbour.

-The four sections of the roads are, from west to east: Queen's Road West (皇后大道西 (wong4 hau6 daai6 dou6 sai1)), Queen's Road Central (皇后大道中 (wong4 hau6 daai6 dou6 zung1)), Queensway (金鐘道 (gam1 zung1 dou6)), and Queen's Road East (皇后大道東 (wong4 hau6 daai6 dou6 dung1)).
+The four sections of the roads are (from west to east): Queen's Road West (皇后大道西 (wong4 hau6 daai6 dou6 sai1)), Queen's Road Central (皇后大道中 (wong4 hau6 daai6 dou6 zung1)), Queensway (金鐘道 (gam1 zung1 dou6)), and Queen's Road East (皇后大道東 (wong4 hau6 daai6 dou6 dung1)).

 History

 The road was originally 4 miles (6.5 km) long.
 The Royal Engineers built the first section to Sai Ying Pun with the help of 300 coolies from Kowloon (Hong Kong), then a territory of China.
 This section of Queen's Road ran parallel to the beach where Sir Henry Pottinger set up his tent in 1842.
 Originally named Main Street, it was officially renamed Queen's Road in March 1842 after Queen Victoria of the British Empire.
-It was mistakenly translated into Chinese as 皇后, meaning "queen consort", instead of referring to the sovereign ruler (女皇).
+It was mistakenly translated into Chinese as 皇后, meaning queen consort, rather than queen regnant (女皇).

 When Hong Kong was founded as a British Crown Colony in 1842, Queen's Road was the hub of the island's activity.
-The development of this island had been haphazard: winding paths connected the Hong Kong Club for tai-pans and ran along squatter huts, military encampments and taverns.
+The development of the island during this period had been haphazard: winding paths connected the Hong Kong Club for tai-pans, and ran past taverns, squatter huts, and military encampments.
 The first governors built their homes along Queen's Road; subsequently, the first post office and Christian churches soon arrived.
-Instead of a properly paved road, newcomers to Hong Kong found Queen's Road as a pocked dirt path that was prone to dust clouds and puddles of mud.
+Instead of a properly paved road, newcomers to Hong Kong beheld Queen's Road as a rugged dirt road which was prone to dust clouds and puddles of mud.

 The Great Fire of Hong Kong 1878

 On Christmas Day 1878, a fire broke out and destroyed a large area of the slums along Queen's Road.
 An eyewitness account was recorded by Constance Gordon-Cumming in her 1886 book Wanderings in China.
-The fire raged for 17 hours and burnt down 400 houses across a 10 acre area.
+The fire raged for 17 hours, and burnt down 400 houses across a 10 acre area.
 Thousands of residents were left homeless.
 Nevertheless, the devastated ruins were recycled for reclamation adjacent to the area (modern-day Bonham Strand).

-After the Great Fire of 1878, Queen's Road become home to some of Hong Kong's most expensive land and famous buildings.
+After the Great Fire of 1878, Queen's Road became the site of some of Hong Kong's most expensive land, and notable buildings.